 Sighing, Minami leaned back in his chair and gazed out at the field of white beyond.
 Like it or not, he could do nothing with the situation; if – when – Zero returns, it would be due to the efforts of his trusted confidante, the one who gave him his power in the first place.
 Until then, all he and the rest of the Black Knights could do was wait and go about their duties in the process.

 For that, Minami concentrated on the viewport ahead and the field of white and blue that lay within.
 Even without Zero, he had to admit they had planned their route out well; despite the fact it was well into the spring, the Arctic Circle remained almost completely frozen and impassible for most surface ships.
-This included the Bering Strait, which had formed into a near complete ice bridge between Russia and Sunderland; a bridge into the Pacific that none of the Imperial Navy could ever hope to transverse.
+This included the Bering Strait, which had formed into a near complete ice bridge between Far Eastern Europe and Sunderland; a bridge into the Pacific that none of the Imperial Navy could ever hope to transverse.
 But for the Mikasa, and her revolutionary Inaba Drive, moving over the ice was just as easy as moving over the dunes of the Sahara.

-Granted, there was one potential problem within their course: passing through the strait meant going between occupied East Russia and Britannia itself.
+Granted, there was one potential problem within their course: passing through the strait meant going between the occupied Far East and Britannia itself.
 However, Minami wasn't worried about that.
 His ship's stealth systems were state of the art, enough that the Britannians undoubtedly believed that a submarine had been responsible for the attack on Pendragon.
 And if they believed the Mikasa to be a submarine, then the strait would have been the last place they would expect her to be due to its relatively shallow depth.
 If anything, Minami surmised, they likely expected her to still have been in the Atlantic.

 All in all, it should remain a smooth voyage home.
 Minami thought as he let out an airy breath.
 "ETA to the strait?"